 - Use unusual surfaces.
-You can put them in a pot, or a cutting board, or other unique surfaces.
+You can put them in a pot, or on a cutting board or other unique surfaces.
 This can elevate food that could otherwise look a little boring.
 Consider placing a fish on a bed of rock salt, or a baked good on some charred parchment paper.
 Be creative.

-- For some reason, food placed on a plate in odd numbers is more appealing than food in even numbers that make it look symmetrical.
+- For some reason, food placed on a plate in odd numbers is more appealing than food placed in even numbers that make it look symmetrical.

 - Think about the backdrops.
 You should stage the food with interesting elements in the background.
 You can drape different types of fabric to give a nice texture and contrast to your food.
 Play with the colors and how they accent or take away from the food.
 You can use a light background for dark foods and light background for darker foods for a more balanced contrast.
 You can also use wooden backgrounds like tables and cutting boards for a more rustic look, and to show a food being prepared or plated.